My Magnum Photo Workshop Experience

 I was overwhelmed.
 It was like an out of body experience, watching myself become a human train-wreck, trying and failing to juggle the everyday pieces of life.

 I got in contact with the workshop organisers and told them I wouldn’t be re-joining the class.
-That night I was falling asleep by 8pm.
+That night I was asleep by 8pm.
 It was like my body simply switched off.
 The next morning, I woke at 7am, went through the motions of getting my daughter breakfast and sending her off to school, then went back to bed just after 8am and slept again almost till noon.

 The Task And The Critique